Australian Defence Force: Joint forces

 Operational command of the ADF is exercised by HQJOC, which is located at a purpose-built facility near Bungendore, New South Wales.
 This is a joint headquarters comprising personnel from the three services and includes a continuously manned Joint Control Centre.
 HQJOC's main role is to "plan, monitor and control" ADF operations and exercises, and it is organised around groups of plans, operations and support staff.
 HQJOC also monitors the readiness of the ADF units which are not assigned to operations and contributes to developing Australia's military doctrine.

 As well as HQJOC, the ADF has permanent joint operational commands responsible to the CJOPS.
 Joint Operations Command (JOC) includes the two headquarters responsible for patrolling Australia's maritime borders on a day-to-day basis, Northern Command and Maritime Border Command.
 Other JOC units include the Joint Movements Group and the Air and Space Operations Centre.
 Individual ADF units and Joint Task Groups are assigned to JOC during operations, and HQJOC includes officers responsible for submarine and special operations forces.

+The Joint Capabilities Group manages the ADF's space, cyber, information operations, logistics and joint training functions.
+It also includes an element that undertakes planning for mobilising Australia's economy.
+It was established in 2017, and the group now has several elements that integrate units previously assigned to individual services, including Cyber Command and Space Command.

 The ADF includes a number of joint operational and training units.
 These include the Joint Military Police Unit and the Joint Helicopter Aircrew Training School.

-In 2023, after the release of the Defence Strategic Review (DSR) and a recommendation to consolidate the ADF's guided weapons and explosive ordnance (GWEO) across the services, leading to the creation of the Guided Weapons and Explosive Ordnance Group (GWEOG), and the appointment of Air Marshal Leon Phillips, OAM as its head.
-This moved the responsibility of acquisition and sustainment of the ADF's explosive materiel from CASG to the newly formed GWEOG.